-Inmate interviews and some staff interviews confirmed that cross-gender staff do not announce their presence each time they enter when the housing unit is gender specific, but instead it is announced at the beginning of the shift.
-The facility does have placards that are used as a visual for inmates who may not hear the initial announcement that a female staff is present.
-A review of the facility newsletter shows that the PREA announcement will only be made at the beginning of the shift if there is a female officer is assigned to a dorm for the shift, and that they will not have to again announce their presence.
+Inmate interviews and some staff interviews confirmed that cross-gender staff do not announce their presence each time they enter when the housing unit is gender specific.
+The facility does have placards that are used as a visual for inmates who may not hear the initial announcement that advise a female staff is present.